 Here’s what I learned.
 Growing a garden from seeds is a lot like attempting to make positive changes and start something new in my life.
 At first, your idea starts as a whisper, a dream- a tiny seed.
 Tucked into a fold of soil, the dream shows no signs of growth.
 Wait.
 Wait.
 Patience.
 Time.
 Continual gentle exposure to the sun and then a glimpse of green appears.
 Tiny springtime shoots cluster together.
 As soon as I saw green, I wanted to rush them outside and plant them.
 But they were too fragile.
 Too much water, the wind or the sun and they would shrivel.

-I was frustrated by this phase, like I am frustrated by how long it takes in life to develop a new healthy habit.
-I can develop a bad habit in a week, but tilling in a healthy sustainable shift in my life takes weeks and months.
+I was frustrated by this phase like I am frustrated by how long it takes in life to develop a new healthy habit.
+I can develop a bad habit in a week, but filling in a healthily sustainable shift in my life takes weeks and months.
 Maybe you can relate.

 - Believing in what we are doing even when we can’t find any new green buds.

 - Not allowing our hearts to be discouraged when growth takes longer than we expect.

 - Embracing that not every shoot of green will mature to produce fruit.

 - Celebrate the victories and choose gratitude for the harvest.